 - Sanders and Warren have shared second place since the end of June, with just north of 15 percent support each.

-- Harris got a bump in the polls after an impressive debate performance at the end of July, but now her support is back in the single digits.
+- Harris got a bump in the polls after an impressive debate performance in July, but now her support is back in the single digits.

 Warren looks strong